For over thirty years the Cine Capri Theatre stood on the corner of 24th Street and Camelback Road in Phoenix, Arizona.

 Gayle Homes Martin, May, 2017

 This website is copyrighted.
-No portion of this website may be distributed or reused, in whole or in part, without the express written consent of Good Oak Press, LLC., P.O.
+No portion of this website, including photos or text, may be distributed or reused, in whole or in part, without the express written consent of Good Oak Press, LLC., P.O.
 Box 12195, Tucson, AZ 85732.

 Copyright © 2018 Good Oak Press, LLC. - All Rights Reserved.